Storage of cultural property

-The cultural property storage typically falls to the responsibility of cultural heritage institutions, or individuals.
+Storage of cultural property typically falls to the responsibility of cultural heritage institutions, or individuals.
 The proper storage of these objects can help to ensure a longer lifespan for the object with minimal damage or degradation.
 With so many different types of artifacts, materials, and combinations of materials, keepers of these artifacts often have considerable knowledge of the best practices in storing these objects to preserve their original state.